project-newstar/newstar-ctf-2024/README.md

 > [!IMPORTANT]
 > Dynamic flag requires you to pass environment variables `ICQ_FLAG` to the container when starting it.

-The manifest file may help you to deploy the whole CTF game on your system.
+The metapack file may help you to deploy the whole CTF game on your system.

 ## License